Z1EMN1AK/GenMaze/README.md

 1. **Initialization:**

-   - Load the map from a file.
+   - Load the map from a file or generate one using MazeGenerator.
    - Define starting and ending positions.
    - Generate an initial population of specimens.